uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-Internal Server Error and relative stacktrace are sent via e-mail by default to `galaxy-noise@suse.de`.
+Internal Server Errors and relative stacktraces are sent via e-mail by default to `galaxy-noise@suse.de`.
 By suppling the parameter `traceback_email` you can override that address to have them in your inbox:

 ```